-The objective of Transportation Performance Management is to focus federal funds on the achievement of national goals, increase accountability and transparency, and improve investment decision-making through performance-based planning and programming of transportation projects.
-The federal rulemaking requires the establishment of goals for which Metropolitan Planning Organizations, and state Departments of Transportation will be required to set targets, report on and make progress towards targets for numerous federal performance measures.
-H-GAC has the responsibility for these measures in a variety of key performance areas, such as Safety, Pavement and Bridges, Reliability, Congestion, Air Quality and Transit Asset Management.
+The objective of transportation performance management is to focus federal funds on the achievement of national goals, increase accountability and transparency, and improve investment decision-making through performance-based planning and programming of transportation projects.
+The federal rulemaking requires metropolitan planning organizations and state departments of transportation to set targets for several performance measures and to periodically report on the progress made towards achieving those targets.
+H-GAC has the administrative responsibility for performance measures in the key areas of Safety, Pavement and Bridges, Reliability, Congestion, Air Quality and Transit Asset Management.

-Fixing America's Surface Transportation (FAST) Act's final planning rules for the metropolitan planning process and the Regional Transportation Plan (RTP) became effective on May 27, 2018.
-The FAST Act builds on the changes made by the Moving Ahead for Progress in the 21st Century, including provisions to make surface transportation more streamlined, performance-based, and multimodal, and to address challenges facing the U.S. transportation system.
-Metropolitan Planning Organizations may support the state targets or establish their own regional targets.
-During 2018, H-GAC adopted performance targets with the performance-based planning process required by FHWA.
+The final planning rules for the metropolitan planning process and the Regional Transportation Plan implementing the Fixing America's Surface Transportation (FAST) Act became effective on May 27, 2018.
+The FAST Act builds on changes made by MAP-21 to address challenges facing the U.S. transportation system - including provisions to make surface transportation more streamlined, performance-based, and multimodal.
+Under these rules, metropolitan planning organizations may support the state targets or establish their own regional targets.
+In 2018, H-GAC adopted performance targets with the performance-based planning process required by FHWA.
 The final set of performance targets were adopted on October 26, 2018.
 During the formulation of the planning targets, extensive collaboration occurred between the Texas Department of Transportation, public transportation providers and H-GAC.

 Transportation Performance Management (TPM) is not a new concept to H-GAC.
-Many of the federal Performance Measures align and compliment H-GAC's existing performance measures.
+Many of the federal performance measures align with and complement H-GAC's existing performance measures.
 Performance management is a powerful analytical tool for tracking regional performance over time and can illustrate how the greater Houston region compares to other regions nationwide.
-Target setting, tracking and reporting of Performance Measures are conducted in a relatively short timeframe, from one to four years.
+Target setting, tracking and reporting of performance measures are conducted in a relatively short timeframe: from one to four years.
 TPM gives transportation planners the opportunity to link the short-term performance to long-range priorities for the region.
-One of the positive results of Performance Management is a heightened awareness by transportation planners for a renewed focus on key performance areas that will remain at the forefront for years to come.
-Additionally, it improves accountability and transparency when reporting to the public.
+One of the positive outcomes of performance management tracking is that it generates a heightened awareness in the transportation planners and fosters a renewed focus by on key performance areas that will likely remain at the forefront of planning practice for years to come.
+Additionally, the requirement to report the progress made towards achieving the performance measures improves accountability and transparency of the planning agencies.